pawamoy/website/docs/posts/unify-logging-for-a-gunicorn-uvicorn-app.md

         "accesslog": "-",
         "errorlog": "-",
         "worker_class": "uvicorn.workers.UvicornWorker",
-        "logger_class": StubbedGunicornLogger
+        "logger_class": StubbedGunicornLogger,
     }

     StandaloneApplication(app, options).run()
 ```

-If you are in a hurry, copy-paste it, change the Gunicorn options at the end,
-and try it!
+If you are in a hurry, copy-paste it, change the Gunicorn options at the end, and try it!

 If you're not, I will explain each part below.